vdelanno/convida/assets/txt-en.md

 ¿How do vaccines work?
 Vaccines train our body how to recognize and defend itself against viruses and bacteria, reducing the risk of the disease occurring.

+¿Can vaccines cause autism?
+No. Vaccines, such as the measles-mumps-rubella (MMR), do not cause autism.

 ¿Is there any vaccine to prevent COVID-19?
 Yes.
 There are at least 13 different vaccines being using in many countries.
-Of them, 7 (Pfizer, Covishield, AstraZeneca, Janssen, Moderna, Sinopharm y Sinovac) are in the list of emergency use of the World Health Organization.
+Of them, 7 (Pfizer/BioNtech Comirnaty, AstraZeneca/AZD1222, SII/Covishield, Janssen/AD26.COV 2S, Moderna, Sinopharm y Sinovac) are in the list of emergency use of the World Health Organization.

 ¿Can COVID-19 vaccines stop the pandemic?
 COVID-19 vaccines are one of the biggest measures to stop the pandemic.
 However, ending of the pandemic of many factors, as new variants and how many people are vaccinated.